 Not just last month’s bank statement, but every item that contains your name, your address or any other information that identifies you or a family member.
 You don’t have to shred tons of paper – just tear the relevant sections off junk mail and magazines.

-Get your free credit report cards every year.
+Get your free credit report summary every year.

 You are entitled to a free copy of your credit report every twelve months from each of the three major credit reporting agencies (Equifax, Experian and TransUnion), and you obtain them at AnnualCreditReport.com.
 Stagger them so as to get one report every four months.
 Mark your calendar so you won’t forget.
 Periodic review of your credit reports not only allows you to stay on top of your score, it also means you’ll notice when something appears on your credit history that shouldn’t be there – whether by mistake or by malicious behavior.